-- the level of ongoing charges incurred by the Company which are modest and predictable and total 0.96% of average net assets, - future revenue and expenditure projections, - the Company's borrowing and liquidity in the context of the fixed rate loan which is due to mature in September 2022, - its ability to meet liquidity requirements given the Company's investment portfolio consists mainly of readily realisable listed equity securities which can be realised to meet liquidity requirements if required, - the ability to undertake share buybacks if required, - the effect of significant future falls in investment values and the ability to maintain dividends and capital repayments, particularly given the impact of the COVID-19 pandemic and its impact on the global economy and - the uncertainties relating to the UK's continuing trade negotiations with the EU following its departure on 31 January 2020.
+- The level of ongoing charges incurred by the Company which are modest and predictable and total 1.04% of average net assets, - Future revenue and expenditure projections, - The Company's borrowing and liquidity in the context of the fixed rate loan which is due to mature in September 2022, - Its ability to meet liquidity requirements given the Company's investment portfolio consists mainly of readily realisable listed equity securities which can be realised to meet liquidity requirements if required, - · The ability to undertake share buybacks if required, - Whether the Company's objective and policy continue to be relevant to investors and - The effect of significant future falls in investment values and the ability to maintain dividends and capital repayments, particularly given the impact of the COVID-19 pandemic and its impact on the global economy.

-These matters were assessed over a five year period to May 2025, and the Board will continue to assess viability over five year rolling periods, taking account of severe but plausible scenarios.
+These matters were assessed over a five year period to May 2026, and the Board will continue to assess viability over five year rolling periods.
+As part of this assessment the Board considered a number of stress tests and scenarios which considered the impact of severe stock market volatility on shareholders' funds over a five year period.
+The results demonstrated the impact on the Company's net assets and its expenses and its ability to meet its liabilities over that period.
 A rolling five year period represents the horizon over which the Directors believe they can form a reasonable expectation of the Company's prospects, balancing the Company's financial flexibility and scope with the current outlook for longer-term economic conditions affecting the Company and its shareholders.

-Based on their assessment, and in the context of the Company's business model, strategy and operational arrangements set out above, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five year period to May 2025.
+Based on their assessment, and in the context of the Company's business model, strategy and operational arrangements set out above, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five year period to May 2026.